cloudlinux/tuxcare-documentation/docs/endless-lifecycle-support/README.md

-# Extended Lifecycle Support for OS
+# Endless Lifecycle Support for OS

-TuxCare's [Extended Lifecycle Support (ELS) for OS](https://tuxcare.com/extended-lifecycle-support/) service provides security updates, system enhancement patches, and selected bug fixes for older versions of a variety of Linux distributions, including CentOS 6, Oracle Linux 6, CentOS 7, Oracle Linux 7, CentOS 8, CentOS Stream 8, Ubuntu 16.04, and Ubuntu 18.04.
+TuxCare's [Endless Lifecycle Support (ELS) for OS](https://tuxcare.com/extended-lifecycle-support/) service provides security updates, system enhancement patches, and selected bug fixes for older versions of a variety of Linux distributions, including CentOS 6, Oracle Linux 6, CentOS 7, Oracle Linux 7, CentOS 8, CentOS Stream 8, Ubuntu 16.04, and Ubuntu 18.04.
 These distributions have either reached their end of standard support from vendors or have reached End of Life (EOL).

 Our ELS service is designed to provide solutions for organizations that are not yet ready to migrate to newer versions and that are seeking long-term stability for their out-of-date operating systems.
 The service coverage includes updates for the Linux kernel and a list of essential packages that are integral to server operations.